Logarithmic corrections to the Alexander-Orbach conjecture for the four-dimensional uniform spanning tree: Intrinsic volume growth

 where the final inequality follows since the random walk spends at most $O(r^2)$ time in any ball of radius $r$ in expectation (which follows from the Green's function bound $G(x,y)\preceq \norm{x-y}_2^{-2}$ for $x\neq y$), and the final equality follows from the definition of $\mu$.
 This concludes the proof of \eqref{eq:upper_bound_exp_A} and hence the proof of the proposition. \qedhere \end{proof}

 We now turn to the proof of the variance estimate of Proposition~\ref{prop:upper_bound_variance}.
 We will require the following lemma relating the capacity of a set $S$ to the probability that a random walk, started at a uniform position in a ball containing $S$, hits $S$.
 The lemma will follow straightforwardly from \cite[Theorem 2.2]{MR1349175} and Lemma \ref{lem:capacity_formulation}.
-We prove the result in all dimensions $d\geq 3$ for completeness. \begin{lemma} Fix a dimension $d\geq 3$, a radius $r\geq 1$, and let $S\subseteq\Lambda(r):=\{x\in\Z^d:\norm{x}_\infty\leq r\}$.
+We prove the result in all dimensions $d\geq 3$ for completeness; the implicit constants may depend on $d$. \begin{lemma} Fix a dimension $d\geq 3$, a radius $r\geq 1$, and let $S\subseteq\Lambda(r):=\{x\in\Z^d:\norm{x}_\infty\leq r\}$.
 Let $X$ be a simple random walk on $\Z^d$.
 Then

 \end{lemma}